Apply heat or ice to the painful area. Use ice for the first 48 to 72 hours, and then use heat after that.

 The pain gets worse when you lie down or wakes you up at night

 Your pain is so severe that you cannot get comfortable

 You lose control over urination or bowel movements

 What to Expect at Your Office Visit

-Your doctor or nurse will perform a physical exam and ask about your neck pain, including how often it occurs and how much it hurts.
+Your provider will perform a physical exam and ask about your neck pain, including how often it occurs and how much it hurts.

-Your doctor or nurse will probably not order any tests during the first visit, unless you have symptoms or a medical history that suggests a tumor, infection, fracture, or serious nerve disorder.
+Your provider will probably not order any tests during the first visit.
+Tests are only done if you have symptoms or a medical history that suggests a tumor, infection, fracture, or serious nerve disorder.
 In that case, the following tests may be done:

-If the pain is due to muscle spasm or a pinched nerve, your health care provider may prescribe a muscle relaxant or a more powerful pain reliever.
-Over-the-counter medications often work as well as prescription drugs.
-If there is nerve damage, your health care provider may refer you to a neurologist or neurosurgeon for consultation.
+If the pain is due to muscle spasm or a pinched nerve, your provider may prescribe a muscle relaxant or a more powerful pain reliever.
+Over-the-counter medicines often work as well as prescription drugs.
+At times, your provider may give you steroids to reduce swelling.
+If there is nerve damage, your provider may refer you to a neurologist, neurosurgeon, or orthopedic surgeon for consultation.

 C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.